MrGiovanni/ModelsGenesis/competition/README.md

 ```

 ## Acknowledgement
-We thank [Shivam Bajpai](https://github.com/sbajpai2) for his implementation of pre-trained nnU-Net.
+We thank [Shivam Bajpai](https://github.com/sbajpai2) and [Vatsal Sodha](https://github.com/vatsal-sodha) for their implementation of pre-trained nnU-Net.
 We build nnU-Net framework by referring to the released code at [MIC-DKFZ/nnUNet](https://github.com/MIC-DKFZ/nnUNet).
 This is a patent-pending technology.